 With multi-account, multi-region data aggregation in AWS Config, you can view compliance status across your enterprise and identify non-compliant accounts.
 You can dive deeper to view status for a specific region or a specific account across regions.
 You can view this data from the Config console in a central account, removing the need to retrieve this information individually from each account, and each region.

 AWS Config is designed to be your primary tool to perform configuration audit and compliance verification of both your AWS and third party resources.
 You can publish the configuration of third-party resources such as GitHub repositories, Microsoft Active Directory resources, or any on-premises server into AWS.
 You can then view and monitor the resource inventory and configuration history using the AWS Config console and APIs, just like you do for AWS resources.
 You can also create AWS Config rules or conformance packs to evaluate these third-party resources against best practices, internal policies, and regulatory policies.

-AWS Config will discover resources that exist in your account, record their current configuration and capture any changes to these configurations.
+AWS Config will discover resources that exist in your account, record their current configuration, and capture any changes to these configurations.
 Config will also retain configuration details for resources that have been deleted.
 A comprehensive snapshot of all resources and their configuration attributes provides a complete inventory of resources in your account.

-When your resources are created, updated, or deleted, AWS Config streams these configuration changes to Amazon Simple Notification Service (SNS), so that you are notified of all configuration changes.
-AWS Config represents relationships between resources, so that you can assess how a change to one resource may impact other resources.
+When your resources are created, updated, or deleted, AWS Config streams these configuration changes to Amazon Simple Notification Service (SNS), so that you are notified of all the configuration changes.
+AWS Config represents relationships between resources so that you can assess how a change to one resource may impact other resources.